inthuyen/CYPRESS/README.md

 ## Installation
 1. Download and setup Docker from the official source.
 2. Open a command line shell in the parent directory.
-3. Run the command `docker-compose --build -d`
+3. Run the command `docker compose up --build -d`